wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 The following are some best practices and additional information you can refer to when implementing your policy:

-- Organize the source within the default module of the package.
+- Organize the source code within the default module of the package.
 Do not add any additional modules.
 - A policy implementation can contain any combination of flows.
 A generated project contains stubs for all three flows: `Request`, `Response`, and `Fault`.
 You can remove any stub that you do not require.
 For example, when you create a policy that re-writes the resource paths, you can remove the `Response` and `fault` stubs.
 - The HTTP request/response objects and the context record that gets passed as parameters to the policy functions are passed as references.
 Therefore, the changes you make to these values are persisted and are passed through all other policies.
 The request and the response accumulate all the transformations done to them via the attached policies.
 - The following return types of the policy functions(flows) is unmodifiable: